ktnngn/ktnngn/README.md

-## ⋆｡ﾟ☁︎｡⋆｡ ﾟ☾ ﾟ｡⋆ Hello friend, ⋆｡ﾟ☁︎｡⋆｡ ﾟ☾ ﾟ｡⋆
+## ⋆｡ﾟ☁︎ Hello friend, ｡ﾟ☁︎｡⋆

-##My name is Kaitlyn and I'm an aspiring CS student based in Oklahoma
+My name is Kaitlyn and I'm an aspiring CS student based in Oklahoma

+I discovered my love for programming in college and am currently trying to learn all the skills I need to create any project I want

+I'm most profficient in java and python, but am currently working on learning HTML, CSS, Javascript, and figma Join me as I disocver and learn new things and checkout my projects if you're interested ᯓ★

 <!--
 **ktnngn/ktnngn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.